 The Weldon Spring Historic Dose Estimate (Meshkov et al. 1986, p.
 47) states that the prime source of radon emissions was the acid recovery plant.
-The ^{222}Rn activity released annually was estimated to be 34 Ci per year (Meshkov et al. 1986, pp. 47-48), and this was assumed to be released from Building 103 ventilation stacks.
+The Rn activity released annually was estimated to be 34 Ci per year (Meshkov et al. 1986, pp. 47-48), and this was assumed to be released from Building 103 ventilation stacks.
 However, the radon released to the environment and present in the area would have been drawn back into the building through the ventilation systems.
 Under those circumstances, the radon concentration inside the building would have been approximately equal to the radon concentration outdoors.
-The ^{222}Rn equilibrium concentration is calculated by dividing the radon influx (^{222}Rn activity/pCi/hour) by the product of the number of air changes per hour (ach) and the volume of the ventilated area.
-Using the Building 103 volume of 2.6 × 10^4 m 3 (2.6 × 10^7 L) and 1 ach, the ^{222}Rn equilibrium concentration is calculated to be 150 pCi/L. A working level (WL) is defined as 100 pCi/L ^{222}Rn in full equilibrium with its short-lived alpha-emitting progeny.
-However, because full equilibrium is never achieved in occupied spaces, an indoor equilibrium factor of 0.5 is assumed.
-Using the number of work hours in a month of 170 in defining the WLM and a 2,000-hour working year, the estimated annual exposure is calculated to be 8.8 WLM for 100% occupancy for 2,000 hours per year.
+The Rn equilibrium concentration is calculated by dividing the radon influx ( $^{222}$ Rn activity/pCi/hour) by the product of the number of air changes per hour (ach) and the volume of the ventilated area.
+Using the Building 103 volume of 2.6 × $10^4$ m3 (2.6 × $10^7$ L) and 1 ach, the $^{222}$ Rn equilibrium concentration is calculated to be 150 pCi/L. A working level (WL) is defined as 100 pCi/L $^{222}$ Rn in full equilibrium with its short-lived alpha-emitting progeny.
+However, because full equilibrium is never achieved in occupied spaces, a favorable to claimant indoor equilibrium factor of 0.7 is assumed (NIOSH 2012).
+Using the number of work hours in a month of 170 in defining the WLM and a 2,000-hour working year, the estimated annual exposure is calculated to be 12.4 WLM for 100% occupancy for 2,000 hours per year as shown in this equation: